 Examples of ‘boundary rules’ in the Porirua City District Plan is the ‘Other Yards’ and ‘Height Recession Plane’ Permitted Activity Standards.
 In situations where the infringement of the ‘boundary rule’ is with a boundary adjoining a public area such as a Road, Neighbourhood Park, or Esplanade Reserve then the proposal cannot be treated as Boundary Activity.

-In such situations you will still need to apply to us for a Boundary Activity for the proposal to be able to be treated as a Permitted Activity.
+Where a Boundary Activity is applicable then a Permitted Boundary Activity (PBA) can be applied for.
 As part of your application, certain information will need to be provided and the written approval from each owner of an adjoining allotment with an infringed boundary included.
 The application form and written approval form which are to be used are below.
 The information requirements are set out within the form.

 We’ll go through your checklist, and take your deposit if everything’s in order.